 Amanda, her three daughters, and her stepmom drove from Mississippi, and spent a couple of days at Universal Studios staying at Endless Summer in a suite before going over to a Lion King Family Suite at Art of Animation.
 They utilized the Disability Access System at Disney World and the Disability System at Universal.

-Amanda, her three daughters, and her stepmom drove from Mississippi for a split stay trip that included both Universal Studios and Walk Disney World.
+Amanda, her three daughters, and her stepmom drove from Mississippi for a split stay trip that included both Universal Studios and Walt Disney World.

 They stayed at Endless Summer at Universal and Art of Animation at Walt Disney World, both in suites.